Azure/cortana-intelligence-inventory-optimization/Manual Deployment Guide/README.md

 ![](Figures/websiteCreateProfile.png)

-4) Click **Create**.
+4) Click **Create** and then **Publish**.
 This will publish the website to the Web App server and open the website for you.
 You can also access the website with following url: https://\<webapp server name>.azurewebsites.net/

+>**NOTE:** The publish may fail with the error "file name too long" if the location where you downloaded the website is too long.
+To fix this, put the website on desktop or C:/tmp and try publishing again.

 ## Delete the Solution